To see articles on Integral Therapy select from the buttons below

 D. B. Sleeth was introduced to psychology as an undergraduate student in 1981 at the University of Washington.
-One of the discoveries he made at that time was the remarkable sophistication of psychological theory present in certain religious systems, especially Advaita Vedanta and Mahayana Buddhism.This extraordinary discovery ended in a personal transformation—whereby psychology was supplanted by spirituality.
+One of the discoveries he made at that time was the remarkable sophistication of psychological theory present in certain religious systems, especially Advaita Vedanta and Mahayana Buddhism.This extraordinary discovery ended in a personal transformation—psychology supplanted by spirituality.
 At this time, the author also received an unexpected spiritual epiphany, outlining the details of his integral theory.
 Soon thereafter, he embarked on a six-month pilgrimage that took him throughout Europe, North Africa, and the Middle East in search of a tradition for his own spiritual practice.

 A further benefit of this healing was his efficacy as a psychotherapist.
-D. B. Sleeth has worked in numerous therapeutic settings, including: psychotic adults residing in an institutional setting (1987-91), developmentally delayed adults residing in a group home setting (1991-92), severely emotionally disturbed children residing in a group home setting (1993-1995), psychotic adults residing in a group home setting (1993 and 1996), and emotionally disturbed children and adolescents in a clinic setting (1999-present).
+D. B. Sleeth has worked in numerous therapeutic settings, including: psychotic adults residing in an institutional setting (1987-91), developmentally delayed adults residing in a group home setting (1991-92), severely emotionally disturbed children residing in a group home setting (1993-1995), psychotic adults residing in a group home setting (1993 and 1996), and emotionally disturbed children and adolescents in a clinic setting (1999-2005).
 These various populations have provided him an extraordinary and comprehensive overview of clinical and developmental psychology, as well as the opportunity to work extensively with cultural diversity.